PatRakowicz/Scripts/MC/README.md

-# All my MineCraft Scipts for Open Computer/Computer Craft
+# All my Minecraft Scipts for Open Computer/Computer Craft